Explore our expert-made templates & start with the right one for you.

 (The WINDOW keyword is a simple and elegant way to analyze streamed data in near-real-time.
 Events found in a data stream are discretized into groups of events, known as Windows.
 In data streaming, just as with batch data, you set a window and a function; the function evaluates itself according to the data available in the window you’ve set.

 Batch data SQL statements usually don’t require a window; they process everything.
 With streaming data, there’s no such thing as “everything.”
 For aggregations and joins you must specify a window of data to process.
 For instance, you can use the SQL keyword WINDOW and enter 10 days to get a 10-day sliding window; your SQL query processes all the data within that 10-day window.
-(Windows generally aren’t necessary to process simpler transformations – data that does not refer either to previous events (aggregations) or to events from other streams (joins.)
-The window slides forward each minute, and Upsolver processes only the new minute of data, referring to the specified 10-day window as needed.
+(Windows generally aren’t necessary to process simpler transformations – data that does not refer either to previous events, such as aggregations, or to events from other streams, such as joins.)
+The window slides forward each minute, and Upsolver SQLake processes only the new minute of data, referring to the specified 10-day window as needed.
 (Batch processors process the full 10 days of data, but only periodically – typically once a day.)